frappe/erpnext_documentation/user/manual/en/accounts/item-tax-template.md

 ### 2.5 Validity of Item Taxes

 <img class="screenshot" alt="Item Tax in Item Group" src="{{docs_base_url}}/assets/img/accounts/item-tax-in-item.png">

 You can also assign validity to tax templates as shown in the image above.

-Based on the posting date of the transaction valid tax template will be automatically fetched.
-If there are more than one valid tax templates then the first valid tax template from Item Tax table will be fetched.
-In case when there are no valid tax templates then the first tax template with no 'Valid From' date in the Item Tax table will be fetched.
+* Based on the posting date of the transaction, a valid tax template will be automatically fetched.
+* If there are more than one valid tax templates then the first valid tax template from Item Tax table will be fetched.
+* In case when there are no valid tax templates then the first tax template with no 'Valid From' date in the Item Tax table will be fetched.

 > Note: While adding items in Purchase Invoice first preference will be given to 'Supplier Invoice Date' instead of 'Posting Date' for fetching valid Item Tax Template.